OpenShift-Z/multi-arch-devops/README.md

 # Multi-architecture devOps using OpenShift

+## WE ARE MODIFYING THIS TO USE THE JENKINS PLUGINS WITH BUILD CONFIGS ETC FOR OCP 4.X.
+THE MECHANISM BELOW IS STILL VALID AS A LEARNING TOOL.

 In this lab you will learn how to deploy a Jenkins pipeline to build your source code from github and deploy it to both OpenShift on Intel and OpenShift on IBM Z/LinuxONE.
 While there are several other steps in a devOps process, we will only focus on the deployment aspect here.

 - [Multi-architecture devOps using OpenShift](#multi-architecture-devops-using-openshift)